-The complex recruitment and selection process along with the costs associated are often overlooked by human resources and yet, the process is so incredibly important to the long term success of the company and their ability to reach their objectives.
+The complex recruitment and selection process along with the costs associated are often overlooked by human resources and yet, the process is so incredibly important to the long term success of the company and its ability to reach objectives.
 Companies that are more thorough in their process to recruit staff tend to have a lower turnover rate.
 With this said, generally, a company that takes more time to search for the right candidate, can find one that fits both the position and the company work environment.
 Having the proper recruitment strategy in place is vital!

 In this post, we’ll share with you the main steps to ensure a successful recruitment process.
 We’ll also add in some crucial tips on how to select the right candidate for the job, and most importantly the hidden cost of recruitment many employers forget about, and what to consider when budgeting for the process of recruitment.

 Before you get started, make sure you download the free hiring process checklist so you don’t miss any steps!

 - What is the recruitment and selection process

 - Why is it necessary to budget?

 - What to do when budget is limited

 - ✅ Register with Factorial to better manage your recruitment process!